yar229/WebDavMailRuCloud/readme.md

 	`<configuration>/<applicationSettings>/<YaR.WebDavMailRu.Properties.Settings>/<setting name="TwoFactorAuthHandlerName">/<value>`

 	At this time you can use
-	* `AuthCodeWindow` - asks for authcode in GUI window
+	* `AuthCodeWindow` - asks for authcode in GUI window (only for .NET Framework releases)
 	* `AuthCodeConsole` - asks for authcode in application console

 	Be careful, this methods does not usable when application started as a service/daemon. <br>